 Our horses require daily feeding, care of their feet every six weeks, and routine health care, including shots, twice each year.
 Routine expenses for the herd are usually about $25,000 per year.
 Contact Nancy Paschall if you are interested in sponsoring a therapy horse!

-I may only be 13 hands tall, but I run this herd and make sure everyone is in their place.
+I am 21 years old and may only be 13 hands tall, but I run this herd and make sure everyone is in their place.
 I’m everyone’s favorite “skunky pony” and I have a talent for doing tricks!
 Many smaller riders learn to trot thanks to my help, including those working towards independent riding.
 When I need to be, I am just the right challenge!

 My size might intimidate some, but I am a teddy bear wearing horse clothes.
 At 16 hands, I am one of the tallest HALTER horses.
 I am a 19 year old Quarter horse and am a lifelong Spartanburg resident.

 I am a 16 year old Standardbred.
 I used to race and have competed in over 250 races.
 Now I am happy to go a little slower so my horse leaders can keep up.
 My sweet nature in the arena is evident.

 I am an 11 year old Paint Tennessee Walking Horse and am the newest arrival to HALTER.
 I have a smooth gait and am enjoying my new job after a career as a show horse.
 I am from Virginia and from the same farm as Mick.

 I am the smallest HALTER horse but I have enough personality for two horses!
 I help the very smallest riders learn to ride.
 I was trained just like the police horses so I have seen lots of things that might scare a bigger horse.

 I am a 11 year old Appaloosa gelding.
 I came to HALTER in November 2020.
 I have a little trouble seeing out of one eye, but that does not keep me from learning my new job and carrying my riders safely.